ckrmml/-DISCONTINUED-PokemonGo-Bot_wrapper_osx/README.md

 **As of now you have to edit the configuration file yourself.**

 Everything beside that, like cloning desired branch, installing and updating requirements and submodule, initializing and activating Python virtualenv will be done by the script.
-Edit your configuration files and simply choose which accounts the bot schould be playing.
+Edit your configuration files and simply choose which accounts the bot should be playing.

+**This script will download the bot inside the folder it resides in, you will have to edit a new config or copy your old over there**

 ###**Requirements for PokemonGo-Bot you have to install by yourself**